THE ULTIMATE ABS WORKOUT GUIDE

 - Make every rep count by striving for meaningful contractions and not speed or number of reps.
 Go slow and use that mind-to-muscle connection.

 - With bottom-up or lower abs movements, focus on lifting the pelvis, NOT the legs, as mentioned in the lower abs section.
-Squeeze your legs together to make your pelvis even more stable.
+Squeeze your legs together to make your pelvis even more stable and a stable core.

 - With top-down or upper abs movements such as a traditional crunch, try to focus on lifting your shoulder blades off the floor and don’t crank on the neck.
 Pretend there is a line just at the bottom of your ribcage and try to fold your body at that line when you are crunching.
 This gives a much better contraction of the rectus abdominis.

 - Breathe properly!
-Don’t push your abdomen out as you exhale.
+Take deep breaths, but don’t push your abdomen out as you exhale.
 Instead do the opposite and blow air out while pulling your stomach down.
-This is called cinching the abs and it activates the transverse abdominis.
+This is called cinching the abs and it activates the transverse abdominis (one of the core stabilizers).

 When it comes to building abs, all the details matter, and it’s important to remember that the little things can make the biggest impact over time!